-Small but mighty, the Serama lays claim to the smallest chicken in the world, and also one of the most expensive!
+Small but mighty, the Serama lays claim to the smallest chicken globally and one of the most expensive!

-It is a relative newcomer to the Western world, but has been known in Singapore for many years.
-It has the distinction of being a true bantam – there is no large counterpart chicken.
+It is a relative newcomer to the Western world but has been known in Singapore for many years.
+Serama breed has the distinction of being a true bantam – there is no large counterpart chicken.

-It has won the hearts of many and although still considered a scarcity in this country, the numbers of Seramas is on the rise.
+It has won the hearts of many, and although still considered a scarcity in this country, the number of Seramas is on the rise.

 Keep reading to learn more about this tiny chicken and see if it will fit into your flock.